 Accompany the inspector during the home inspection.
 This is your opportunity to gain knowledge of major systems, appliances and fixtures, learn maintenance schedules and tips and to ask questions about the condition of the home.

 Licensed appraisers who are familiar with home values in your area perform appraisals.
-We order the appraisal as soon as the credit report fee deposit is paid.
+We order the appraisal as soon as the appraisal fee deposit is paid.
 Generally, it takes 10-14 days before the written report is sent to us.
 We follow up with the appraiser to insure that it is completed as soon as possible.
 If you are refinancing, and an interior inspection of the home is necessary, the appraiser should contact you to schedule a viewing appointment.
 If you don't hear from the appraiser within seven days of the order date, please inform your BB&T Mortgage Representative.
 If you are purchasing a new home, the appraiser will contact the real estate agent, if you are using one, or the seller to schedule an appointment to view the home.

 If you have purchased a home before, you may already be familiar with the benefits and terms of title insurance.
 But if this is your first home loan or you are refinancing, you may wonder why you need another insurance policy.